tari/taricorp.net/content/posts/2022/timelapser/index.md

 ---
 Earlier this year, I had a desire to capture time-lapse video of some construction that would take an unknown amount of time and occurred mostly during short periods of activity separated by intervals of inactivity with varying time.
 Because the overall recording time was unknown, this represented an interesting set of challenges that I wrote some software to address, using a Raspberry Pi and a USB webcam.

-## Needs and existing options
+## Existing options

-## Chosen configuration
+There is no shortage of articles around the web describing how to capture time lapse videos with a Raspberry Pi, such as [Caroline Dunn's article in Tom's Hardware](https://www.tomshardware.com/how-to/raspberry-pi-time-lapse-video).
+I find that most of these involve some kind of script to take still images at intervals, and another component (usually using ffmpeg) to combine those images into a video.

+Although this approach works fine, it suffers from several obvious shortcomings:
+ * Frames stored as individual image files tend to require much more space to store them than an equivalent video file, since each frame will usually be very similar to the preceding ones: video codecs are designed to take advantage of this redundancy.
+ * Captured images and generated videos must be manually retrieved (or deleted) on capture completion.
+For long captures or when generating multiple sequences, this may require regular human intervention to ensure the system is still running and storage is still available.

+Since the events I wished to capture would take an unknown amount of time (possibly months), it was important to me that the system should be reliable and not require regular (manual) maintenance as well as not use more storage space than necessary.
+To that end, I chose to write my own set of scripts that is described by the rest of this article.

-### Capture properties
+### Available hardware

+The hardware I had available amounted to a Raspberry Pi 2 (and a USB WiFi adapter) with 32GB microSD card as boot volume, a Logitech C925e USB webcam, and extension cords and power supply suitable to place the system wherever I needed.
+The Pi 2 is a rather dated and slow machine by now, but ought to be sufficient for this application.

+## Video capture

-The camera I had available for this is a Logitech C925e that advertises support for 1080p video at 30 frames per second, which is a much higher framerate than I need for this application but a respectable resolution.
+The Logitech C925e advertises support for 1080p video at 30 frames per second, which is a much higher framerate than I need for time-lapse video capture (around one frame per second seems fine) but a respectable resolution.
 Investigating the camera's actual capabilities shows it's actually capable of higher resolution than that:

 ```
 $ ffmpeg -f v4l2 -list_formats all -i /dev/video0